tig-foundation/tig-monorepo/docs/challenges/hypergraph.md

 **Constraints:**
 1. Each node must be assigned to one part.
 2. Every part must contain at least one node.
-3. The number of nodes assigned to each part cannot be larger than 1.03x the average:
+3. The number of nodes assigned to each part cannot be larger than 1.03x the average part size:
 ```
-average_size = num_nodes / num_hyperedges
+average_size = num_nodes / num_parts
 max_size = ceil(average_size * 1.03)
 for part in partition:
     len(part) <= max_size